What Do Philosophy & Religion Professor Do?

 - Perform administrative duties, such as serving as department head.

-These are the skills Philosophy and Religion Professors say are the most useful in their careers:
+When polled, Philosophy and Religion Professors say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.